Naruto607/NooseMod/Readme.txt

 If you are selecting the model other than SWAT/NOOSE (M_Y_COP or standard policeman for example), the special callout "Terrorist Pursuit" will be assigned.
+No stats will be recorded if you are playing with model other than SWAT/NOOSE, but you still be able to gain salary like the SWATs do (not just issuing parking ticket or issuing citation to people).

 Issues: